Dickcissel Night Flights | Home | Intro | Library | Publications

 Introduction

-A simple microphone system can be built to help tune in and amplify bird migration call notes.
-You can do this for listening pleasure or you can go a step further and follow directions provided on this website to document the number of calls and species of birds flying over a specific location.
+Massive migrations of birds occur at night across much of the Americas.
+Many species give short vocalizations as they fly, presumably for contact with other migrating birds, to work out flight spacing to avoid mid-air collisions, and for echolocation.
+Thousands of calls a night can be heard in some locations.
+Much of this migration is well above the average altitude of the terrain and not easily heard by ear, but a microphone can be built or purchased to help tune in and amplify flight calls of migrating birds.
+One can do this for listening pleasure or go a step further and document the number of calls and species of birds flying over a specific location.
 Once your recording system is functional it can be integrated into regional networks of recording stations to help produce a bigger picture of bird migration and begin logging data on regional bird migration patterns.
-Long term monitoring may provide a unique index for changes in bird populations.
+Long term monitoring provides a unique index for changes in bird populations.